-COVID-19 Lockdown: Modi to hold review meet with CMs on Monday
+COVID-19 Lockdown: Modi to hold 5th review meeting with CMs on Monday

 New Delhi, May 10: Prime Minister Narendra Modi will speak to all Chief Ministers via video conference on Monday, 11 May at 3 PM.
+This will be the fifth meeting of the Prime Minister with the chief ministers since the outbreak of the novel coronavirus.

+The Prime Minister's Office took to Twitter to share the information that he would hold the meeting via video-conference at around 3 p.m.

+"PM Narendra Modi to hold the 5th meeting via video-conference with state Chief Ministers tomorrow (Monday) afternoon at 3 p.m.," PMO India tweeted.

 The number of COVID-19 cases in the country, on Sunday neared the 63,000-mark with 3,277 new cases and 127 deaths in the last 24 hours, as per Ministry of Health and Family Welfare.